 Navigating Basic Arithmetic and Order of Operations (PEMDAS)

-Even with advanced features, the calculator adheres to the fundamental order of operations: Parentheses, Exponents, Multiplication and Division (from left to right), Addition and Subtraction (from left to right) – often remembered by the acronym PEMDAS or BODMAS.
+Even with advanced features, the calculator adheres to the fundamental order of operations: Parentheses, Exponents, Multiplication and Division (from left to right), Addition and Subtraction (from left to right) – often ed by the acronym PEMDAS or BODMAS.

-Without the parentheses, 5 + 3 x 2^2 would be interpreted as 5 + (3 x 4) or 5 + 12, leading to a different result.
+Example: To calculate (5 + 3) * 2^2, you would input:( 5 + 3 ) x 2 ^ 2 =Without the parentheses, 5 + 3 x 2^2 would be interpreted as 5 + (3 x 4) or 5 + 12, leading to a different result.
 Proper use of parentheses is paramount for accurate calculations, especially in long equations.

 Powering Up: Exponents and Roots